 Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.59.5;

-At the start of the program insert a sync all statement with an iostat= specifier to ensure that all images are executing.
+At the start of the program insert a sync all statement with an iostat= specifier to ensure that all images have activated successfully.

 6.60 Concurrency – Directed termination [CGT]

+6.60.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 clause 6.60 does not apply to Fortran, since termination of another image is not supported by Fortran except for the termination of all images by the error stop statement.
+The vulnerability of external termination of another image, as described in ISO/IEC 24772-1 clause 6.60,does not exist in Fortran which supports external termination only of all images by the error stop statement.
+There remains the vulnerability associated with ignored requests to terminate and the vulnerability associated with delayed termination.

+6.60.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.60.5 as applicable;

 6.61 Concurrent data access [CGX]